Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 The Raito Cloud component on the right of the diagram, is the SaaS web application that most Raito users will interact with.
 It provides

-• a clear overview of the structure your data sources
+• a clear overview of the structure of your data sources

 • an overview of who has access to what